- Live chat connects customers and a business instantly. The tool can be used for order help and more.

 "Beyond making customers happier, chat provides businesses with rich quantitative and qualitative data," said Karl Pawlewicz, the voice of live chat software Olark.
 "Businesses can look through real-time chat reports and understand when they're busiest, which pages generate the most questions, what conversations are converting, what topics come up most often, how busy their service team [is], and so much more."

-When implementing live chat on your company's site, keep these response practices in mind.
+When implementing live chat on your company's site, keep these seven practices in mind.

 1. Respond quickly.